keeper013/Oasis.DynamicFilter/readme.md

 await databaseContext.Set<Book>().Where(expressionMaker.GetExpression<Book, SearchForBookDto>(searchForBookDto)).ToListAsync();
 ```
 ## Basic Feature
-The library uses ILGenerator class provided by C# to dynamically generate the "If not null then apply the search" logic code in IL to save developers the effort. *FilterBuilder.Register<TEntity, TFilter>* method automatically tries to scan over all public instance properties of the TEntity and TFilter classes, find the property pairs with the same names, and apply some logic to the pair when filtering.
-The default filtering operation applied between properties of certain types are listed below:
+The library uses ILGenerator class provided by C# to dynamically generate the "If not null then apply the search" logic code in IL to save developers the effort. *FilterBuilder.Register<TEntity, TFilter>* method automatically tries to scan over all public instance properties of the TEntity and TFilter classes, find the property pairs with the same names, detect types of both entity and filter properties, and decide which operator it should use for the filtering.
+The default filtering operators applied between properties types of certain types are listed below.
 Entity Property Type | Filter Property Type | Default Operation
 --- | --- | ---
 C# primitive numeric | C# primitive numeric | Equal
-string | string | Equal
+string | string | Equal/Contains
 Decimal | Decimal | Equal
 DateTime | DateTime | Equal
 other value types (custom enum or struct if equal operator is defined) | same value type | Equal